rife2/rife2-template-renderers/README.md

 This project provides a set of template renderers.

 - **rife.render.Capitalize**
   - Capitalizes a template value.
+- **rife.render.EncodeHtml**
+  - Encodes a template value to HTML.
+- **rife.render.EncodeJson**
+  - Encodes a template value to JSON.
+- **rife.render.EncodeUrl**
+  - URL-encodes a template value.
+- **rife.render.EncodeXml**
+  - Encodes a template value to XML.
 - **rife.render.Lowercase**
   - Converts a template value to lowercase.
 - **rife.render.SwapCase**
   - Swap case of a template value.
 - **rife.render.Trim**
   - Removes leading and trailing whitespace from a template value.
 - **rife.render.Uncapitalize**
   - Un-capitalizes a template value.
 - **rife.render.Uppercase**
   - Convert a template value to uppercase.